Visit the JCCH

 Located at 2454 South Beretania Street in Mō‘ili‘ili, the Cultural Center features a Community and Historical Gallery, Resource Center, Kenshikan martial arts dōjō, Seikōan Japanese teahouse and Gift Shop.
 The Cultural Center presents various programs, festivals and exhibitions throughout the year.
 For more information call (808) 945-7633 or email email@example.com.

-The Japanese Cultural Center of Hawai‘i Gift Shop, Gallery, and Tokioka Heritage Resource Center will be closed on May 29, 2017 in observance of Memorial Day.
+The Japanese Cultural Center of Hawai‘i Gift Shop, Gallery, and Tokioka Heritage Resource Center will be closed November 23-24, 2017 for the Thanksgiving holiday.

 Tokioka Heritage Resource Center